ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-042824.md

 ## Items of Note

+### Ubuntu 24.04 support is coming

+We are now creating prebuilt ponyc binaries for Ubuntu 24.04.
+Currently, nightly builds are available.
+The next release of ponyc will have a version built for Ubuntu 24.04.

+Ponyup has been updated to recognize and support Ubuntu 24.04.
+If you're using ponyup, you should be able to use it to install ponyc on Ubuntu 24.04.
+You'll need to update your ponyup installation to get the new Ubuntu 24.04 support.

 ### Blog post mentioning Pony

 Pony earned a couple of mentions in the blog post ["Borrow checking, RC, GC, and the Eleven (!)
 Other Memory Safety Approaches"](https://verdagon.dev/grimoire/grimoire).